 It was during the enlightenment period when the ideas of liberty, equality, and dignity spread in European and American society.
 Many scholars promoted liberalism during this period.
 Thus, people began to see themselves not as subjects of kings, but as citizens.

 As a result, democracy began to be established.
-The monarch’s authority was challenged and the power was distributed among people.
+The monarch’s authority was challenged and the power was distributed among the people.
 But the benefits of citizenship and political rights were only limited to men, and women were kept deprived of those benefits.

 Women were considered to be ‘second-rate citizens’.
 They had to face social, political, and economic discrimination.
-Though the divine right of the king was challenged, still the divine right of husband or father remained unchallenged.
+Though the divine right of the king was challenged, still the divine right of the husband or father remained unchallenged.

 As already mentioned that the discrimination against women was socially accepted and justified because of the assumption that women are irrational and they lack reason.
 This belief kept women deprived of their participation in politics and public affairs.

 The first wave of feminism began with the publication of a book named Vindication of the Rights of Women; written by ‘Mary Wollstonecraft’ in 1792.